tonybaloney/vs-test-detail/overview.md

 A UI extension for test cases in Azure DevOps (VSO)

 * Currently supports NUnit XML 2/3 test results and displays additional detail in the test console
+* Supports displaying custom test parameters and properties
+* Supports stdout (missing from debug window) in NUnit 3 and JUnit

 ![](images/screenshot.png)